Osteoporosis & Bone Health

 I Get It, Osteoporosis is Scary.
 Now What?

 It doesn’t require a fall to break a bone when a person has osteoporosis.
 A hard bump into furniture or lifting a bag of groceries may lead to a fracture.
-Although not as debilitating as a hip fracture, for instance, a broken wrist could hamper normal activities, such as cooking dinner, doing the washing up or even getting dressed and brushing your hair.
+Although not as debilitating as a hip fracture, for instance, a broken wrist could hamper normal activities, such as cooking dinner, washing up or even getting dressed and brushing your hair.
 Click here to learn more about how osteoporosis can affect your life.

 The bottom line is this; osteoporosis is a chronic disease that will likely require chronic treatment.